sreelakshmisatheesh/MealsMagic/README.md

 https://github.com/sreelakshmisatheesh/MealsMagic/assets/90602917/29c0f113-89f4-40a6-be5d-e9bc7993bed8
 # Tech Stack
-1. MongoDB: A NoSQL database used for storing restaurant and location data.
+1. **M**ongoDB: A NoSQL database used for storing restaurant and location data.
+[Database]
-2. Express.js: A web application framework for building the server-side API.
+2. **E**xpress.js: A web application framework for building the server-side API.
+[Backend]
-3. React.js: A JavaScript library for building user interfaces.
+3. **R**eact.js: A JavaScript library for building user interfaces.
+[Frontend]
-4. Node.js: A JavaScript runtime environment for executing server-side code
+4. **N**ode.js: A JavaScript runtime environment for executing server-side code [Environment]
 5. Postman: A collaboration platform for testing and documenting API endpoints.
+[Application Programming Interface]
 # License
 MealsMagic is licensed under the MIT License.
 # Support and Contact